Manufacturing

 Work-based learning activities

-- Do an apprenticeship at a local business or industry
+- Work at a local business or take an industry apprenticeship

 - Join the American Welding Society